inet-framework/inet/showcases/tsn/trafficshaping/underthehood/doc/index.rst

 In this showcase, we demonstrate the creation of a fully operational Asynchronous Traffic Shaper (ATS) by directly interconnecting its individual components.
-Next, we construct a straightforward queueing network by linking the ATS to traffic sources and traffic sinks.
+Next, we construct a straightforward queuing network by linking the ATS to traffic sources and traffic sinks.
 The key highlight is the observation of traffic shaping within the network, achieved by plotting the generated traffic both before and after the shaping process.